isadri/inception/README.md

 ![Screenshot from 2024-02-10 18-49-29](https://github.com/isadri/inception/assets/116354167/358ecff7-a7af-4d2a-91ad-989b1f269837)

 Here, we've used the `docker run` command with the `-d` flag to tell Docker to detach the container to the background (you can use the `--detach` flag for the same effect).

 We've also specified a `while` loop as our container command.
 Our loop will `echo` `hello inception` over and over again until the container is stopped or the process stops.

-You'll see that, instead of being attached to a shell like the case in *container_1* container, the `docker run` command has instead returned the container's ID and returned us to our command prompt.
+You'll see that, instead of being attached to a shell like the case in *container_1* container, the `docker run` command has instead returned the container's ID and returned us to our command prompt on the Docker host.
 This is because we told Docker to run this container as a daemon using the `-d` falg.
 Now if we run `docker ps`, we see that the *container_2* is running.

 ![Screenshot from 2024-02-10 18-55-03](https://github.com/isadri/inception/assets/116354167/3531245d-16bb-4b60-bec0-55bf16d5eeda)